Yashaswini278/A-star-Pathfinding/README.md

 A more compact method of representing the image as a grid could be explored.

 ## Conclusion
-All in all, it was a fun task to do and gave me the opportunity to explore a variety of heuristics for the A star algorithm as well as for the different OpenCV features.
+This project gave me the opportunity to explore a variety of heuristics for the A* algorithm and different OpenCV functions.